noah-art3mis/apothecary/README.md

     - `python3 purify.py`
 1. output is saved at `output`
     - if you need to debug something, intermediate steps are saved at `intermediates`
-1. check changes in a diffchecker
+1. check changes in a [diffchecker](https://www.diffchecker.com/text-compare/)

 ## TODO

+-   sub '...' back
 -   collect errors
 -   issues with ai cleanup
     -   changes uk to us english